Suggest a Songfact / Artistfact

 This song is about The Beatles' business problems.
 When their manager Brian Epstein died in 1967, they were burdened with handling their own finances, which became a source of tension in the band.

-This is the first of a medley of songs on Abbey Road, which goes another 15 minutes to "The End."
+This is the first of a medley of songs on Abbey Road

 By 1969, members of The Beatles had a lot of unfinished song ideas, which they sometimes combined.
-This contains fragments of 4 songs put into one.
+This contains fragments of four songs put into one.

 Paul McCartney played this combined with "Carry That Weight

 " on his 2002 "Back In The US" tour.